HavvaEb/MachineLearning-deployment-APP-_project/README.md

  request.py — This uses requests module to call APIs defined in app.py and displays the returned value.

- HTML/CSS — This contains the HTML template and CSS styling to allow user to enter property details and displays the predicted price.
+ HTML — This contains the HTML template styling to allow user to enter property details and displays the predicted price.

    ## Contributor
    - #### Havva Ebrahimi Pour